University Hospitals Transplant Team Advances Post-Transplant Patient Care

 - Assess the physical condition and recent lab work

 - Examine surgical incisions for healing or infection

 - Discuss potential medication issues

-- Meet with both patient and family to make sure the care plan is working to meet their needs
+- Meet with both patient and family to have an open discussion regarding care

 Individualizing Anti-Rejection Drugs

 Patients are required to take anti-rejection (immunosuppressive) drugs for the rest of their lives.
-These drugs prevent the body from rejecting the newly transplanted kidney.
+These drugs prevent the body from rejecting the newly transplanted pancreas.
 The transplant physician tailors medications to meet the needs of each individual patient.
-In fact, usually a combination of anti-rejection medications is given.